 Not only can the nature of the data be biased, but the methods themselves can suffer from significant limitations.
-In our case, these limitations are particularly true for the reconstruction of diet history, ancestral biogeography, or species diversification that we performed, which infer the most likely evolutionary histories based on observations at present alone.
+In our case, these limitations are particularly true for the reconstructions of diet history, ancestral biogeography, or species diversification that we performed, which infer the most likely evolutionary histories based on observations at present alone.
 To verify the realism of these inferences, we confronted the diet history reconstruction with fossil evidence.
-Dental microwear textures in tooth fossils can indeed be used to reconstruct past diet and we found that our estimates of ancestral primate diets were consistent with available fossil evidence (Ramdarshan, Merceron, and Marivaux 2012; Merceron et al. 2009, see Supplementary Figure S1).
+Dental microwear textures in tooth fossils can indeed be used to reconstruct past diets and we found that our estimates of ancestral primate diets were consistent with the available fossils (Ramdarshan, Merceron, and Marivaux 2012; Merceron et al. 2009, see Supplementary Figure S4).
 Similarly, we found that our estimates of species diversification rates from molecular phylogenies were consistent with estimates of past primate diversity reconstructed from all available fossil data (Springer et al. 2012).
 In addition, the identified breakpoints matched estimates from previous studies (Arbour and Santana 2017; Springer et al. 2012).
 We did not use fossils for the biogeographic reconstruction because, although this may help the reconstruction, the overall benefices are minor (Wisniewski, Lloyd, and Slater 2022) and highly influenced by the fossil data quality (e.g. spatial coverage), which is still heavily limited and biased.
 We nevertheless accounted for the uncertainty in all reconstructions in our analyses by reporting results based on multiple sets of ancestral reconstructions.